nikkijuk/flutter-playground/README.md

 It looks like Google has made lot of right choices when developing Flatter.

-- Flatter uses Dart as programming language
+- Flutter uses Dart as programming language
 - Dart is statically typed, but feels familiar to javascript programmers
 - Dart compiles direclty to native and can be compiled incrementally allowing very fast development cycle
 - Ios & Android are supported out of box
 - Integrations to Firebase are included

-And combined with FireBase it all start looking very bringht
+And combined with FireBase it all start looking very bright

 - Firebase scales from simple use cases to very complex cloud environments
-- Firebase includes for messaging, storage and authentication services
+- Firebase includes messaging, storage and authentication services
 - Added features for mobile incluce crashlytics

+Development can be done within Andoid studio

 # learning flutter